-Who would have thought that Xandria would evolve in this way.
-From the almost failed (oh yeah..), but widely hyped album Neverworld’s End, I had no great hopes for Sacrificium, the newest concoction of these Germans from Bielefeld.
+Who would have thought that Xandria would evolve in this way?
+Judging by the almost failed, but widely hyped album Neverworld’s End, I had no great hopes for their newest record Sacrificium.

-Especially because the band likes to disband their front women at a very rapid pace.
-With that kind of turnover, you just will have trouble with succession.
-And the delivery of quality work – unless your singer is just a voice-piece.
+Especially because the band likes to disband their frontwomen at a very rapid-fire pace.
+With that kind of turnover, you just will have trouble with succession and the delivery of quality work.
+Unless – of course – your vocalist is just a voice-piece.
 And let’s hope that this is not the case with this band.
 Honi soit qui mal y pense!
 As we say in French.

 But then, one can always be positively impressed, right?

 To its credit, Sacrificium improves on its metal parts.
-They now deliver Symphonic and Gothic Metal at a level that will hold its water with big, established bands in this specific genre.
+Xandria now deliver Symphonic and Gothic Metal at a level that will hold its water with big, established bands in this specific genre.
 And this is definitely a step up this steep ladder to total stardom.
 Even if their style sometimes tilts a bit too much into Power Metal territory.
-And THAT is worrying.

-Another track giving this album some spice is Betrayer that shows some pretty good metal signs with some dark solos.
-Even if they tried a bit too hard to – again – imitate an opera and other already existing styles.
-Tarja are you there?
+Another track with a ton of added spice is Betrayer with its dark solo.
+Even if – yet again – they tried a bit too hard to imitate an opera and other already existing styles.
+As in Tarja all over again.

-Will the record reach the heights of Ravenheart or India?
 Frankly, I don’t think they can really be compared.
-The style morphed from a halting Melodic Metal style to full blown Symphonic Metal.
-And they learned well from the biggies like Nightwish.
-Also, this is much speedier material more reminiscent of bands like Diabulus in Musica and Epica.
+The style changed from a halting Melodic Metal style to full-blown Symphonic Metal.
+And Xandria learned well from the biggies like Nightwish.
+Also, this record contains much speedier material, more reminiscent of bands like Diabulus in Musica and Epica.
 Even if the latter completely overdid it in their 2014 edition of quantum enigmas and such.

 All in all, Sacrificium is much better paced than the last album.
 A step up from the last production and for sure an important change in direction.
-And with Dianne van Giersbergen, Xandria landed a much more potent front and better interpreter.
+And with Dianne van Giersbergen, Xandria landed a truly potent frontwoman and much better interpreter.